 Review of GoDaddy Web Hosting

-The web host GoDaddy is famous as one of the largest web hosts in the world.
+The web host known as GoDaddy is famous as one of the largest web hosts in the world.
 They currently host an estimated 53 million domains and have actually been accused of overselling it’s domains in the past.
 They promise cheap services, valuable customer support, and of course, web hosting.
 I’m writing this review of GoDaddy web hosting services about 40 days after my initial purchase of a GoDaddy site.

 GoDaddy Services Review